jiayi-wang98/520-project/README.md

 4. According to the wall map, place wall agent at the corresponding position.

 ### Deep First Search
-1. How to get the wall pass information?
+A. How to get the wall pass information?

 Solution:

 Use range sensor.
 Suppose a map unit=20, place the sensor at the center of the drone.
 If the range sensor value < 10, then it means its wall in front of the drone.
 This is implemented in src/wall.h file.

-2. How to control the move of the drone according to the DFS results?
+B. How to control the move of the drone according to the DFS results?

 Solution: